Ancient Egyptian religion: Old and Middle Kingdoms

 During the Old Kingdom, the priesthoods of the major deities attempted to organize the complicated national pantheon into groups linked by their mythology and worshipped in a single cult center, such as the Ennead of Heliopolis, which linked important deities such as Atum, Ra, Osiris, and Set in a single creation myth.
 Meanwhile, pyramids, accompanied by large mortuary temple complexes, replaced mastabas as the tombs of pharaohs.
 In contrast with the great size of the pyramid complexes, temples to gods remained comparatively small, suggesting that official religion in this period emphasized the cult of the divine king more than the direct worship of deities.
 The funerary rituals and architecture of this time greatly influenced the more elaborate temples and rituals used in worshipping the gods in later periods.

 The Ancient Egyptians regarded the sun as a powerful life force.
 The sun god Ra had been worshipped from the Early Dynastic period (3100–2686 BCE), but it was not until the Old Kingdom (2686–2181 BCE), when Ra became the dominant figure in the Egyptian pantheon, that the Sun Cult took power.
 Early in the Old Kingdom, Ra grew in influence, and his cult center at Heliopolis became the nation's most important religious site.
 By the Fifth Dynasty, Ra was the most prominent god in Egypt and had developed the close links with kingship and the afterlife that he retained for the rest of Egyptian history.
 Around the same time, Osiris became an important afterlife deity.
 The Pyramid Texts, first written at this time, reflect the prominence of the solar and Osirian concepts of the afterlife, although they also contain remnants of much older traditions.
 The texts are an extremely important source for understanding early Egyptian theology.

 Symbols such as the 'winged disc' took on new features.
-Originally, the solar disk with the wings of a hawk was originally the symbol of Horus and associated with his cult in the Delta town of Behdet.
+The solar disk with the wings of a hawk was originally the symbol of Horus and associated with his cult in the Delta town of Behdet.
 The sacred cobras were added on either side of the disc during the Old Kingdom.
 The winged disc had protective significance and was found on temple ceilings and ceremonial entrances.

 In the 22nd century BC, the Old Kingdom collapsed into the disorder of the First Intermediate Period.
 Eventually, rulers from Thebes reunified the Egyptian nation in the Middle Kingdom (c.
 2055–1650 BC).
 These Theban pharaohs initially promoted their patron god Montu to national importance, but during the Middle Kingdom, he was eclipsed by the rising popularity of Amun.
 In this new Egyptian state, personal piety grew more important and was expressed more freely in writing, a trend that continued in the New Kingdom.